Dong Chang (warlord): Seizure of Yisheng Circuit

-In 886, Dong Chang and Qian Liu were discussing what to do with Zhedong — which by this point had been renamed Yisheng Circuit (義勝) — when Dong made the offer to Qian, "If you can capture Yue Prefecture [(越州, Yisheng's capital)], I will yield Hang Prefecture to you."
+In 886, Dong Chang and Qian Liu were discussing what to do with Zhedong — which by this point had been renamed Yisheng Circuit (義勝) — when Dong made the offer to Qian, "If you can capture Yue Prefecture [(越州, Yisheng's capital), in modern Shaoxing, Zhejiang], I will yield Hang Prefecture to you."
 Qian agreed, responding, "You are right.
 If Yue were not captured, it will eventually be harmful to us."
 Qian thus launched the Hang Prefecture army and attacked Liu Hanhong, repeatedly defeating his army.
 By winter 886, Qian had captured Yue Prefecture, and Liu Hanhong was captured by his own subordinate Du Xiong (杜雄) the prefect of Tai Prefecture (台州, in modern Taizhou, Zhejiang).
 Dong executed Liu, and moved his headquarters to Yue, claiming the title of acting governor, while making Qian the prefect of Hang Prefecture.
 In 887, Emperor Xizong commissioned Dong as the governor of Zhedong and Qian as the prefect of Hang Prefecture.
 Later, Dong was made the military governor of Yisheng, which was then renamed to Weisheng (威勝).

 It was said that at the beginning of Dong's rule, he was frugal and fair, and the people were comforted.
 He ended the heavy salt taxes.
 Further, Dong was considered faithful to the imperial government because, while the warlords in the other circuits were all largely withholding proper revenue payments to the imperial government by that point, he was delivering tributes at a frequent interval — once every 10 days, and the imperial government greatly depended on his tributes in continuing to function.
 Therefore, Dong eventually was given the titles of acting Taiwei (太尉, one of the Three Excellencies), honorary chancellor (同中書門下平章事, Tong Zhongshu Menxia Pingzhangshi), and the Prince of Longxi.
 However, Dong eventually grew cruel and harsh in his rule, caning and whipping people at will, or even slaughtering families for relatively minor offenses.
 At one point, he threatened to kill some 5,000 households unless they would yield all of their assets to him, and they agreed to do so.
 It was said that when judging civil lawsuits, he would simply have the litigants gamble; the winning side would win the case, while the losing side would be killed.
-He also built a temple dedicated to himself modeled after the temple of Yu the Great (the mythical founder of the Xia Dynasty) — prohibiting people from worshipping at Yu's temple, only at his own.
+He also built a temple dedicated to himself modeled after the temple of Yu the Great (the mythical founder of the Xia dynasty) — prohibiting people from worshipping at Yu's temple, only at his own.